joyjeni/AI/session1/mnist.md

 d.
 Compiling the model

-categorical_crossentropy is a loss function for catecorical variables.
+categorical_crossentropy is a loss function for catecorical variables is passed to compiler.
+The metric 'accuracy' is used to measure the performance of the model.
 ``` python
 model.compile(loss='categorical_crossentropy',optimizer='adam',metrics=['accuracy'])
 ```